lgray52/CAD_Engineering_3/README.md

 ## One_Brick_to_Rule_Them_All

 ### Description
-This assingment created a LEGO-like block that could be configured with different lengths, names, colours, types, and heights, using variables and configurations.
+This assignment created a LEGO-like block that could be configured with different lengths, names, colours, types, and heights, using variables and configurations.
 Configurations are a powerful OnShape tool which allows for the manipulation of different values and lengths in an object.
 For this assignment, configuring the numbers of rows and columns was a very effective way to change the shape and size of the brick.
 Additionally, the use of feature scripts to build useful custom features features is an incredibly powerful tool, and can be used to add certain features not included inherently with OnShape.

 ### Evidence
 [OnShape Document](https://cvilleschools.onshape.com/documents/ed1a07c649738c77eab5d2cf/w/d6bda4fdf2ef58b6f1d4500e/e/87b5ddf251ffa55f171ec4d3)